-Removal of the additional riprap segments would increase the impacts (both adverse and beneficial) on wildlife habitat as described for Creek Restoration Alternative 1.
+Removal of the additional riprap segments and burial of some of these segments would increase the impacts (both adverse and beneficial) on wildlife habitat as described for Creek Restoration Alternative 1.
 Removal of the trail segment at Cathedral Grove would increase the amount of forest floor available as wildlife habitat.